abakm/ShopGenie-API/README.md

 YOUTUBE_API_KEY:

-1.Go to Google Cloud Console at https://console.cloud.google.com/.
+1. Go to Google Cloud Console at https://console.cloud.google.com/.
 2. Create or select a project.
 3. Enable the YouTube Data API v3 for the project.
 4. Go to the "Credentials" section and create an API key.